ADGEfficiency/dsr-rl/notes/markdown/2_intro_to_rl.md

+## What is reinforcement learning

+Training agents that can learn how to interact with environments and maximize reward signals

+Reinforcement learning is fundamentally about **decision making**

+> Goal at DeepMind is to try to use reinforcement learning to solve some of the bigger visions of AI ... it is the paradigm of artificial intelligence ...
+RL is the paradigm that describes how to learn optimal decisions in any environment - [David Silver](https://www.youtube.com/watch?v=M5a6HasTHs4)

 ##  Biological inspiration

 The reinforcement learning approach is one that is familiar to any human being.
 It is learning through action.